Coming SOON: September 29, 2012

 Amy is clearly practicing a leadership style that empowers her team members.
 By providing the guidance and the support, the passion and the focus, her team members will shine.

-· Communication with flexibility and good listening skills are essential for successful interaction with a wide variety of people.
+- Communication with flexibility and good listening skills to address a wide variety of people.

-· Discipline is needed to make the project a priority and keep it moving forward despite interference that occurs in life.
+- Discipline to make the project a priority and keep it moving forward despite everything else that occurs in life.

-· Of course, maintain a sense of humor to keep the mood light and reduce the stress.
+- Of course, keep a sense of humor to keep the mood light and reduce the stress.

 To learn more about the car show, visit the website at: www.rancho.org/carshow